The SEO Copywriting Checklist

 Quick Definition: What Is an Answer Box?

-Answer box, featured snippet, quick answer, direct answer, position 0 … these are all different words to refer to the same thing — a boxed search result at the top of a search results page that highlights an answer to the searcher’s query right on the SERP rather than requiring the searcher to click through to a results page.
+Answer box, featured snippet, quick answer, direct answer, position 0 … these are all different words to refer to the same thing — a boxed search result at the top of a search results page that generates an answer to the searcher’s query right on the SERP rather than requiring the searcher to click through to a results page.

 Now back to meta data optimization …